hijiangtao/LeetCode-with-JavaScript/README.md

 # LeetCodeOJ

 This is the solution collection of my LeetCode problems, most of them are programmed in JavaScript.
+All JavaScript codes are wrote in ECMAScript 6 standard, each solution file will contain a problem description in the beginning.

-Progress: 20/
+**Progress: 28/**

 | ID | Title | Solution | Difficulty |
 |---| ----- | -------- | ---------- |